 Consider the placement of humor.
 Some researchers believe that the placement of humor has a significant impact on learning.
 Contiguous humor is not tightly tied to the content of the instructional message.
 An example is the use of a humorous theme or context that occurs before and at the end of an eLearning lesson.
 Conversely, integrated humor is embedded in instructional lessons or activities.

 If content recall is a goal, there is evidence to support the use of contiguous humor over integrated.
-Use humor for increased interest and motivation at the start and end, but avoid its use for key instructional points.
+Use humor for increased interest and motivation at the start and end, however, avoid its use for key instructional points.
 It is possible that humor could interfere with processing instructional content.
 Note that most of the research was done in educational rather than workplace settings.

 Reflect on how using humor can help to achieve the instructional goal.
 As with all design strategies, think through the purpose of using humor for your learning experience.
 Determine the type you will use: satire, irony, farce, jokes, etc. Ensure the humor will not overshadow or distract from the instructional message and that it is appropriate for the target audience.